-Accordingly, $\mathcal{J}^{(1)}$ is reduced as shown in Fig.~\ref{fig:Mg2}.
-The yrast band terminates at $\omega_{\rm rot}=0.8$ MeV, reaching $\mathcal{J}^{(1)}=11$ MeV$^{-1}$.
-Therefore, the present calculation with SkM*+YSN predicts that the irregularity in the $2^+_1$ state appears only at $^{40}$Mg.
-I found that the calculated $\mathcal{J}^{(1)}$ changes by about 2\% when the box size is varied from $M=10$ to 12.
-Investigation of the halo structure in such a triaxialy-deformed rotating nucleus is an interesting future work though it needs a larger box~\cite{uza21}.
+Accordingly, $\mathcal{J}^{(1)}$ is reduced and thus $E(2^+)$ increases as shown in Fig.~\ref{fig:Mg2}.
+The present calculation with SkM*$+$YSN predicts that the irregularity in $E(2^+)$ appears only at $^{40}$Mg.
+Because of the developed triaxiality at finite $\omega_{\rm rot}$, the $R_{4/2}$ value deviates from that of the rigid rotor in $^{42}$Mg.
+It is noted that the SLy4 functional gives $\lambda^\nu >0$ for $^{42}$Mg.

+A weak-binding effect is investigated by varying the box size and the role in the low-spin states is displayed in Fig.~\ref{fig:Mg2}.
+The results obtained by using $M=10$ are compared with those obtained by using $M=14$.
+I found that the calculated $\mathcal{J}^{(1)}$ at $\omega_{\rm rot}=0.1$ MeV changes by about 1.3\% when the box size is varied for $^{42}$Mg.
+Since the chemical potential of neutrons is not very shallow, that is $-1.15$ MeV for the case of SkM*, a role of the spatial extension of neutrons is not visible in the $E(2^+)$ value.
+However, the spatial expansion varies depending on $\omega_{\rm rot}$ as one finds that the $R_{4/2}$ value becomes smaller by 6\% in enlarging the box size from $M=10$ to 14.
+Investigation of not only the $2^+$ state but higher-spin states in drip-line nuclei reveals unique roles of loosely bound neutrons.
+A triaxialy-deformed rotating nucleus is, for example, interesting future work to study~\cite{uza21}.